 Coffee Statistics is reader-supported.
 We may earn a commission through products purchased using links on this page.
 Learn more about our process here

 Many people like the AeroPress due to its versatility when it comes to brewing coffee.
 You can choose the amount of coffee and water you use to meet your personal preference, plus adjust the brewing time to the strength you prefer.
 Of course, to get the perfect cup of coffee from this handy device, you need the best coffee for an AeroPress, which means high-quality coffee beans and the perfect grind.

 To help you choose which coffee to use with your AeroPress, we reviewed five of the top coffee options on the market today.
-Our top choice is the Lavazza Super Crema Whole Bean Coffee Blend for a few specific reasons.
+Our top pick is the Lavazza Super Crema Whole Bean Coffee Blend for a few specific reasons.
 This medium roast has a low price but doesn’t lack the richness, flavor, and aroma, plus it has a velvety crema that defines a great espresso.
 We’ve also reviewed a few of the other popular coffee brands on the market for those people who prefer a dark roast or who want a pre-ground coffee for their morning brew.

 If you’re unsure of what to look for in the best coffee for an AeroPress, we noted a few of the important features as well.
 One is the origin of the beans, as different areas produce different types of beans, which can alter the flavor.
 The roast is important because an AeroPress will actually make the coffee you’ve brewed taste a bit stronger than normal.
 You should also choose the flavor notes that meet your personal preferences as these vary from brand to brand.
 You’ll find these details explained fully in the buying guide below our comparison table and in-depth coffee reviews.